heiweigou/user-management/README.md

 In the project directory, restore the MYSQL database in the DB folder, then start React front-end and Flask back-end server to run the app.
 Two terminal windows required to run these two commands.

+`server.py`
+The DB connection and SMTP mail service need to be set up correctly before running the app, configure them in the `server.py`

 ### `npm start`

 Runs front-end ReactJS